jorisvaesen/cakephp-keyvalue-pairs/README.md

             'is_deleted' => false
         ],
         'preventDeletion' => true,  //  Prevents us from deleting any record in this table (and thereby possibly break the app)
-        'allowedKeys' => [          //  Prevents us from saving any other keys than the ones specified here 'invoice_prefix',
+        'allowedKeys' => [          //  Prevents us from saving any other key than the ones specified here 'invoice_prefix',
             'invoice_next_number'
         ]